Introduction

 A study revealed, that on average, 3.2% of employees are absent from work during normal days.
 This affects the overall work completion.

-Yoga again comes in handy!
-Regular exercise boosts your immunity.
+Regular exercise, particularly yoga, plays a key role in boosting immunity.
 Yoga exercises help in improving your blood circulation and stimulate the lymphatic system to oust toxins from the body.
-This lowers your chances of falling ill.
+This lowers your chances of falling ill and thus contributing to a more productive work environment.

 5. Increased morale